 Differential scanning calorimeters, or DSCs, are a very common class of calorimeter found in both academic and industrial laboratories.
-DSCs are used across a wide-range of scientific fields and industries, and employ a multi-use approach which can be used to measure a variety of properties, including the melting temperature, heat of fusion, latent heat of melting, reaction energy, reaction temperature, glass transition temperature, crystalline phase transition temperature and energy, precipitation energy, precipitation temperature, denaturation temperature, oxidation induction times and the specific heat capacity.
+DSCs are used across a wide range of scientific fields and industries, and employ a multi-use approach that can be used to measure a variety of properties, including the melting temperature, heat of fusion, latent heat of melting, reaction energy, reaction temperature, glass transition temperature, crystalline phase transition temperature and energy, precipitation energy, precipitation temperature, denaturation temperature, oxidation induction times and the specific heat capacity.

 One of the biggest advantages of DSCs is the easiness and quickness in which they can measure the transition of materials, which is an especially large asset for polymeric materials.
-DSCs measure the change in the endothermic and exothermic process by measuring the heat released from a sample.
+DSCs measure the change in the endothermic and exothermic processes by measuring the heat released from a sample.

 Isothermal Titration Calorimeter

 The method is titrimetric-based and produces a quantitative analysis when the titrated solution reacts with a substrate.
 When the binding of a molecule occurs, heat, which is either absorbed or released, is measured by the calorimeter.
 This method is performed under constant pressure and temperature and can even measure the binding efficiency of a substrate to an enzyme.
-As the environmental variables are kept constant, the heat of the reaction is proportional to enthalpy change associated with the binding process, and proportional to the advance of the binding process which allows for very accurate results.
+As the environmental variables are kept constant, the heat of the reaction is proportional to enthalpy change associated with the binding process and proportional to the advance of the binding process, which allows for very accurate results.

 This method is also non-destructive, has no requirement for biological labels, has the ability to measure unusual reaction systems and is fast.
 However, it can only determine thermodynamic quantities (and not kinetic) and requires a large amount of sample to run.
 However, for the biologically-inspired fields, it is a valuable tool.

-So, whether you are looking for a calorimeter for an academic laboratory, industrial/ larger-scale laboratory, or even at home, there is a wide-range of calorimeters on the market today to suit any need.
+So, whether you are looking for a calorimeter for an academic laboratory, industrial/ larger-scale laboratory, or even at home, there is a wide range of calorimeters on the market today to suit any need.